Words nearby Double Dutch

 Origin of double Dutch

-Idioms and Phrases with double dutch
+Other Idioms and Phrases with Double Dutch

 Language that cannot be understood, gibberish, as in They might have been speaking double Dutch, for all I understood.
 This usage dates from the 1870s (an earlier version, however, had it as high Dutch) and is heard less often today than the synonym double talk.